 As a new owner of a Mavic Pro or Mavic Air you might be little confused when the controller keeps displaying "Atti Mode". (not to be confused with OPTI mode, which is another thing altogether).

 Atti mode is a specific set of settings that the drone uses that are easy to understand, but not so easy to control, if you are used to the normal GPS mode.

 Before we jump into the Mavic drones specifically, it is a good idea to understand what Atti Mode is for most drones on the market.

 Atti Mode is short for Attitude Mode, where the drone will maintain a specific altitude but not position.
 That means the drone will remain at the same height but drift around in the wind.

 It also means that there is no auto-braking when you are flying, so the drone will continue moving in the direction you are flying until you push the stick in the opposite direction to brake.

-In GPS Mode the Mavic Pro uses the satellites from the GPS system to help with positioning.
+In GPS Mode the Mavic Air (or Pro) uses the satellites from the GPS system to help with positioning.
 In fact, it uses them a lot.

 When the drone is in GPS mode a lot of things are happening automatically, many that are not really obvious:

-Atti Mode on the Mavic Pro is a little different to previous DJI drones because it is not a mode you can specifically choose to enter.
+Atti Mode on the DJI Mavic is a little different to previous DJI drones because it is NOT a mode you can specifically choose to use.

 On the Mavic, Atti Mode is when there are not enough satellites around or connected to put the craft in GPS mode.